 Typically, indoor air levels of Stachybotrys are low.
 As with other types of mold, at higher levels adverse health effects may occur.
-These include cold-like symptoms, rashes, sinus inflammation, eye irritation and aggravation of asthma.
+These include cold-like symptoms, rashes, sinus inflammation, eye irritation, and aggravation of asthma.
 Some symptoms are more general - such as inability to concentrate or fatigue.
 Usually, symptoms disappear after the mold is removed.

 How can I tell when Stachybotrys chartarum is present in my home?

 Many molds are black but are not Stachybotrys.
 For example, the black mold often found between bathroom tiles is not Stachybotrys.
 Stachybotrys can be identified only by specially trained professionals through a microscopic exam or by cultures.

 How can I prevent mold growth?

 When water stands for even 24 hours, common molds can take hold.
 Keeping humidity levels below 60% and venting moisture from showering and cooking to the outside are several ways to prevent the conditions that can lead to mold growth.
 Other ways include:

 How Should Mold Be Cleaned?

 Small areas of mold should be cleaned using a detergent/soapy water or a commercial mildew or mold cleaner.
 Gloves and goggles should be worn during cleaning.
 The cleaned area should then be thoroughly dried.
 Throw away any sponges or rags used to clean mold.

-If there is a lot of mold growth, consult the U.S. Environmental Protection Agency's booklet: "Mold Remediation in Schools and Commercial Buildings".
-It is available free at the EPA Indoor Air Quality Information Clearing house website.
+If there is a lot of mold growth, consult the U.S. Environmental Protection Agency's guidance: "Mold Remediation in Schools and Commercial Buildings."
+Printable versions of these and other guidance documents are available on the EPA’s Publications on Mold webpage.
 If the moldy material is not easily cleanable, such as drywall, carpet padding and insulation, then removal and replacement may be necessary.
-Also visit the EPA.